 Non-current receivables relate to device financing receivables, i.e. receivables relating to the sale of mobile phones and other devices which will be collected after 12 months.
-This is the result of the schemes introduced by the company in December 2021 and December 2022 for acquiring a device with a repayment schedule of 24-monthly installments and 36-monthly installments respectively.
+This is the result of the scheme introduced by the Company in December 2021 for acquiring a device with a repayment schedule of 24-monthly instalments.